Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 # - EventOutbox indicates that the code-generated event publish will occur in the Data-layer and should use the database to transactionally persist the event(s).
 # - AppBasedAgentArgs indicates to create a domain specific AgentArgs to simplify dependency injection usage.
 # - WebApiAutoLocation indicate to set the HTTP response location for a create.
+# - WebApiRoutrePrefix will prefix/prepend all route Entity and Operation routes with specified value.
 # - DatabaseSchema defaults the database schema name.
 entityScope: Autonomous
 refDataText: true